-- Have you wondered why the English language has such a bizarre spelling system, so many exceptions to its grammar rules, and the largest vocabulary of any modern world language?
+Have you wondered why the English language has such a bizarre spelling system, so many exceptions to its grammar rules, and the largest vocabulary of any modern world language?
 Discover the answers by studying the development and forms of the English language from Anglo-Saxon beginnings to present-day standard English and varieties of English.
-Understand the sociocultural and linguistic forces that cause language to undergo constant change. - Target audience: language arts and ESL teachers, K-12.
-Credits: 1 credit - Note: Should be taken after or concurrently with a linguistics course.
+Understand the sociocultural and linguistic forces that cause language to undergo constant change.
+NOTE: Should be taken after or concurrently with a linguistics course.